 - You can't impose a vacation on your au pair.
 You can discuss planned vacation dates in advance, and if your au pair agrees, then your au pair can count those dates as vacation.
 We want to make sure that au pairs are able to use their vacation time to explore the U.S., so your au pair will need ample time to plan the trip in advance and possibly coordinate with friends.

-- If your au pair is going to go away on a vacation, talk to her about it!
-She is probably not familiar with traveling in the U.S., and would appreciate any advice you have.
+- If your au pair is going to go away on a vacation, talk to them about it!
+They are probably not familiar with traveling in the U.S., and would appreciate any advice you have.